vivek4nag/MovieMania-AI/README.md

 ## 🎢 Challenges Faced

-🌀 Handling real-time API responses for smooth user experience.
+- 🌀 Handling real-time API responses for smooth user experience.

-🎭 Making the background trailer responsive while maintaining cinematic quality.
+- 🎭 Making the background trailer responsive while maintaining cinematic quality.

-🧩 Integrating multiple APIs like Firebase, TMDB, and Gemini flawlessly.
+- 🧩 Integrating multiple APIs like Firebase, TMDB, and Gemini flawlessly.

-🍔 Designing a responsive hamburger menu that doesn’t eat up the whole screen! 😜
+- 🍔 Designing a responsive hamburger menu that doesn’t eat up the whole screen! 😜

 ## 🛠️ Support

    If you encounter any issues or have questions, feel free to open an issue on the repository.

 ## 🙌 Contributing

-"Help us make MovieMania AI even better!
+"Help me make MovieMania AI even better!
 PRs are always welcome."

 ## ✨ License